How to Set Up KVM and Dual 6MP Display Partitioning on the Barco MDNC-12130 (Nio Fusion 12MP)

 Step 2: Power On the System

-3. Turn on both workstations
+3. Turn on both workstations.

 Step 3: Configure EDID for 12MP Operation

-1. Open the monitor menu using the jog dial
+1. Open the monitor menu using the jog dial.

-2. Go to Configuration → Image Sources → Input Settings → EDID format
+2. Go to Configuration → Image Sources → Input Settings → EDID format.

-3. Set EDID format to DisplayID 1.3
+3. Set EDID format to DisplayID 1.3.

-Go to Configuration → Image Sources → Input Settings → DisplayPort 1 → EDID → Resolution
+Path: Configuration → Image Sources → Input Settings → DisplayPort 1 → EDID → Resolution

-Set to 12MP
+Set to: 12MP

-Go to Configuration → Image Sources → Input Settings → DisplayPort 2 → EDID → Resolution
+Path: Configuration → Image Sources → Input Settings → DisplayPort 2 → EDID → Resolution

-Set to 12MP
+Set to: 12MP

 Step 4: Verify DisplayPort Version

-Ensure both inputs are using DP 1.2:
+Ensure both inputs are configured to use DP 1.2.

-Configuration → Image Sources → Input Settings → DisplayPort 1 → Input Interface Standard Version
+Path: Configuration → Image Sources → Input Settings → DisplayPort 1 → Input Interface Standard Version

-Set to DP 1.2
+Set to: DP 1.2

-Configuration → Image Sources → Input Settings → DisplayPort 2 → Input Interface Standard Version
+Path: Configuration → Image Sources → Input Settings → DisplayPort 2 → Input Interface Standard Version

-Set to DP 1.2
+Set to: DP 1.2

 Step 5: Enable KVM Switching

-1. Open the monitor OSD menu
+1. Open the monitor OSD menu.

-2. Go to Configuration → Image Sources → KVM Input Selection
+2. Go to Configuration → Image Sources → KVM Input Selection.

-3. Set to Enabled
+3. Set the option to Enabled.

-How to switch between PCs:
+How to switch between PCs

-• Double-press the jog dial
+• Double-press the jog dial.

-First press opens the shortcut menu
+• The first press opens the shortcut menu.

-Second press switches the KVM input
+• The second press switches the KVM input.

 Step 6: Configure Display Partitioning (Critical for PACS)

-On each workstation:
+On each workstation

-1. Right-click on the desktop
+1. Right-click on the desktop.

-2. Open Barco System Settings
+2. Open Barco System Settings.

-3. Go to Display → Display Partitioning
+3. Go to Display → Display Partitioning.

-4. Select a 2-way vertical split (side-by-side)
+4. Select a 2-way vertical split (side-by-side).

 Step 7: Verify on Each Workstation

-• Two displays are detected
+• Two displays are detected.

-• Each display is approximately 2100 × 2800 (6MP)
+• Each display is approximately 2100 × 2800 pixels (6 MP).

 Important Notes

-Resolution and refresh rate:
+Resolution and refresh rate

-QAWeb recommendation:
+QAWeb recommendation

-• Install QAWeb on only one workstation
+• Install QAWeb on only one workstation.

 Final Configuration Summary

-• DP → DP IN 2
+Video DP → DP IN 1 DP → DP IN 2

-• USB → USB UP 2
+USB USB → USB UP 1 USB → USB UP 2

-Monitor settings:
+Monitor settings

 • EDID format → DisplayID 1.3